not-much-io/keyboard-conf/docs/impl.md

   // karabiner to MacOS Menu Items:
   // * Edit->Cut
   //   * ex.
 VSCode, browsers
-  w : wipe
+  // BUG: in IntelliJ the keymap cut seems to overwrite the menu item?
+Manually added the menu item combo as cut in keymap. w : wipe

   // karabiner: to command v